Edith Penrose

-Edith Elura Tilton Penrose (November 15, 1914 - October 11, 1996) was an American-born British economist whose best known work is The Theory of the Growth of the Firm, which describes how firms grow and how fast they do.
+Edith Elura Tilton Penrose (November 15, 1914 - October 11, 1996) was an American-born British economist whose best known work is The Theory of the Growth of the Firm, which describes how firms grow and how quickly they do so.
 Writing in The Independent, the economist Sir Alec Cairncross stated that the book brought Dr. Penrose "instant recognition as a creative thinker, and its importance to the analysis of the job of management has been increasingly realized".

 Biography

 Personal life

 Penrose was born on 15 November 1914 at Sunset Boulevard in Los Angeles.
 She graduated from San Luis Obispo High School and went on to receive a bachelor's degree in 1936 in economics from the University of California at Berkeley.
 In 1936, she married David Burton Denhardt (1910-1938), who died two years later in a hunting accident, leaving her with an infant son David Tilton Denhardt.
 She moved to Baltimore, and took her MA and PhD under the supervision of Fritz Machlup at Johns Hopkins University.
 In 1945, she married Ernest F. Penrose, a British-born economist and writer who had been one of her teachers at Berkeley.
 After working for the American Embassy in London, she received her doctorate in 1950.
 In 1984 Penrose received an honorary doctorate from the Faculty of Social Sciences at Uppsala University, Sweden.

 Her first book, Economics of the International Patent System, was based on her doctoral thesis and was published in 1951.